interval1066/interp/README.md

 Coming is a file to explain how to add new commands and a few other things when I can get to them.

 If anyone manages to port this to ARM (32, 64, hf, lf, whatever) I'd love to hear from you.

+To iniate an autotools build just run autogen.sh and follow the instructions.